App-vNext/Polly/docs/strategies/circuit-breaker.md

 #### Complex: unhappy path sequence diagram

-The circuit will break and later it will transition into `HalfOpen` state.
-The probe will fail so, the circuit breaker will become broken again (`Open` state).
+The circuit will break and later it will transition into the `HalfOpen` state.
+The probe will then fail, so the circuit breaker will become broken again (the `Open` state).

 ```mermaid
 sequenceDiagram